UVUCS2450Team2/TermProject/Readme.txt

     -Tkinter module
     -Pillow module

-Please ensure you have Tkinter and Pillow modules installed!
+Please ensure you have the following modules are installed!
+Tkinter         pip install tkinter
+Pillow          pip install pillow tkPDFViewer     pip install tkPDFViewer

 To start the program, in a command prompt, enter the command 'python main.py'

 Login for admin privileges
 username: admin